ReconfigureIO/UX/docs/source/setup.rst

 Setup, Updating and Authenticating
 ==================================

-Update the command line tool - available from v0.5.0 upwards
+Update the command line tool - available from v0.5.0
 ------------------------------------------------------------
 The current version of our tooling is |reco_version|.
 To check which version you have installed run ``reco version``.